exadel-inc/esl/docs/INSTALLATION_GUIDE.md

    ```typescript
    ESLImage.register();
    ```
-   You can pass custom tag name to 'register' function, but use this option only in an exceptional situation.
+   You can pass custom tags name to the 'register' function, but use this option only in an exceptional situation.